 - Review of completed request - 3 days

-- Review of request with affiliations - 7 days
+- Review of request with additional user attributes - 7 days

 Changes to a Service Registration